0j-xie0/Degrees_Gender_Gap/README.md

 # Visualizing The Gender Gap in College Degrees
-### •To compare the gender gap across all degree catagories with line charts
+### •To compare the gender gap across all degree catagories with line charts.

 # Installation
 •Clone this repo to your computer.